TrueBlocks/trueblocks-core/README.md

 make
 ```

-This will create a series of executables in the `./bin` folder at the top of the repo.
-The following instructions assume you've added this folder to your `$PATH`.
+This creates a series of executables in the `./bin` folder at the top of the
+repo.
+If you want to use the command line tools, export this folder to your `$PATH`.

 [Does TrueBlocks Work on Windows?](./docs/FAQ.md-windows)

 ## Testing Installation
----

 After building TrueBlocks, you may test your configuration with this command: